glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 see hematopoietic stem cell transplant.

-a narrowing (stricture) of a duct or canal.
+a narrowing (stricture) of a structure in the body such as a duct, blood vessel, or section of intestine.
 See also duct.

-a very small tube or “straw-like” device that is put in to support and hold open a tube-shaped organ, such as a blood vessel or intestine.
+a small hollow tube, usually made of metal or plastic, that is put in the body to support and hold open a structure such as a blood vessel, bile duct, or section of intestine.

-a treatment method that focuses high doses of radiation at a tumor while limiting the exposure that normal tissue receives.
+a type of radiation therapy that focuses a single high dose of radiation at a tumor from many different angles, which limits the exposure that nearby normal tissue receives.
 Though it is called surgery, no knife or scalpel is used.
-The treatment may be useful for tumors that are in places where regular surgery would harm essential tissue, for example, in the brain or spinal cord, or when the patient’s condition does not permit regular surgery.
+The treatment may be useful for tumors that are in places where regular surgery would harm essential tissue, for example, in sensitive parts of the brain or spinal cord, or when the patient’s condition does not permit regular surgery.
 See also radiation, spinal cord.

-an opening, especially an opening made by surgery to allow elimination of body waste.
+an opening, especially an opening in the abdominal wall made by surgery to allow elimination of body waste.
 See also colostomy, ileostomy, urostomy.

 inflammation, sores, or ulcers of the mouth.
-Stomatitis can be a side effect of some kinds of chemotherapy.
+Stomatitis can be a side effect of some kinds of chemotherapy and radiation therapy.

 solid waste matter; feces.

 a method to detect abnormal deoxyribonucleic acid (DNA) in cells that rub off from colorectal cancers and come out in the stool.
-This test may prove helpful in screening for colorectal cancer.
+This test is being studied as a screening test for colorectal cancer, but it is not currently available.
 See also colorectal cancer screening, deoxyribonucleic acid.

 a mild type of laxative that helps keep the stool from becoming hard, dry, and difficult to pass.
 See also laxative.